Benedict Cumberbatch: Film

 Cumberbatch had a voice role in DreamWorks Animation's feature film Penguins of Madagascar, which was released in November 2014.
 He then starred in the historical drama The Imitation Game as British cryptographer Alan Turing, also released in November 2014.
 The role earned him nominations for the Golden Globe, BAFTA, SAG, and Academy Award for Best Actor.
 In May 2014, he joined the cast of the film Black Mass opposite Johnny Depp which was distributed by Warner Bros.
 Pictures.

 Cumberbatch starred as Doctor Strange in both the eponymous film released in November 2016, in Avengers: Infinity War in April 2018, and in Avengers: Endgame in April 2019.
-His depiction of Strange also appeared in Spider-Man: No Way Home (2021) and in Doctor Strange in the Multiverse of Madness (2022).
+His depiction of Strange also appeared in Thor: Ragnarok (2017), Spider-Man: No Way Home (2021) and in Doctor Strange in the Multiverse of Madness (2022).
+Cumberbatch is set to reprise his role as Doctor Strange in the upcoming Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

 He starred as electricity titan Thomas Edison in the film The Current War in September 2017.
-In 2018, Cumberbatch voiced the title character in the film The Grinch, and provided the voice and did performance capture for the tiger Shere Khan in Mowgli: Legend of the Jungle, Netflix's film adaptation of Rudyard Kipling's The Jungle Book, starring alongside Christian Bale and Cate Blanchett.
+In 2018, Cumberbatch voiced the title character in the Illumination animated film The Grinch, and provided the voice and did performance capture for the tiger Shere Khan in Mowgli: Legend of the Jungle, Netflix's film adaptation of Rudyard Kipling's The Jungle Book, starring alongside Christian Bale and Cate Blanchett.
 In 2019, he appeared briefly as British Colonel Mackenzie in Sam Mendes' World War I film 1917.

 In 2021, Cumberbatch starred in the drama The Power of the Dog, written and directed by Jane Campion.
 His performance in the film was acclaimed, and he received nominations for the Academy Award, British Academy Film Award, Screen Actors Guild Award, and Golden Globe Award for Best Actor.
-The same year Cumberbatch played Louis Wain, an eccentric English artist known for drawing anthropomorphized large-eyed cats, in The Electrical Life of Louis Wain.
+The same year Cumberbatch played Louis Wain, an eccentric English artist known for drawing anthropomorphised large-eyed cats, in The Electrical Life of Louis Wain.

-Cumberbatch will star as the titular character in Wes Anderson's The Wonderful Story of Henry Sugar (2023), a film adaptation of a short story by Roald Dahl.
-He will appear opposite Ralph Fiennes, Dev Patel and Ben Kingsley.
+Cumberbatch starred as the titular character in Wes Anderson's The Wonderful Story of Henry Sugar (2023), a short film adaptation of a short story by Roald Dahl, opposite Ralph Fiennes, Dev Patel and Ben Kingsley.